 Read on to discover everything you need to know before you book a liveaboard diving holiday in the Red Sea or Oman.

 Not sure if a liveaboard is right for you?
-Learn more about this alternative style of scuba vacation with our in-depth explanation of liveaboard diving.
+Learn more with our in-depth explanation of liveaboard diving, or dive into our guide to resort-based diving in the Red Sea.

 Why you should choose the Red Sea or Oman for your next liveaboard dive trip